Women's World Cup Power Rankings Before Opening Games

 Desiree Ellis' side are also making their debut in France this summer, following on from their run to the Africa Women Cup of Nations final last year, where they lost to Nigeria on penalties.

-They haven't won a match in 2019 but pushed some good teams a long way, losing 2-1 to European Champions the Netherlands and forcing a 0-0 draw with Sweden.
+They haven't won a match in 2019 but pushed some good teams a long way, losing 2-1 to European champions the Netherlands and forcing a 0-0 draw with Sweden.
 However, a 7-2 loss to Norway at the weekend leaves big question marks about their defence heading into the tournament.

 20. Chile